Compute

 print(encode_canonical)

-Download the sample code for calculating the signature in the C programming language.
+Download the sample code for calculating a signature with the C language.

-1. The API for calculating the signature is contained in the sign.h header file.
+1. The API for calculating the signature is included in the sign.h header file.

-2. The sample code for calculating the signature is contained in the main.c header file.
+2. The example code for calculating the signature is included in the main.c file.

 Status code: 403 Forbidden